Stuycs-K/final-project-8-patwarys-zhangj/WORKLOG.md

 Added the flagging feature, which adds a flag on the board when the player LEFT clicks their mouse

+### 5/30/23

+Updated the flagging feature and fixed some of the issues it had

+Updated firstClick method

+Updated the displaying of squares which have no bombs around them

 ## Junling Zhang

 ### 5/22/23